 (Dual-listed with VDPAM 508).
 Cr.
 2. Alt.
 S., offered even-numbered years.
-Prereq: Classification in veterinary medicine or permission of instructor Bacterial, viral, parasitic, and nutritional diseases of domestic poultry and gamebirds; biosecurity, immunization, and management procedures to prevent poultry diseases.
+Prereq: Second or third year classification in veterinary medicine or permission of instructor

+Bacterial, viral, parasitic, and nutritional diseases of domestic poultry and gamebirds; biosecurity, immunization, and management procedures to prevent poultry diseases.

-VDPAM 409: Veterinary Practice Management and Organization (2-0) Cr.
-2. F.S.
+VDPAM 409: Veterinary Practice Management and Organization

 An A to Z introduction to proven veterinary practice management methods and strategies.
 The student will follow a detailed hands-on workbook describing most of the processes and procedures of day to day veterinary practice.
-The class content will be composed of class room discussions, didactic presentations, a practical workbook, ancillary handouts, and both in and out of class assignments.
+The class content will be composed of didactic presentations, a practical workbook, ancillary handouts, and assignments.